soyoung97/AcuRank/README.md

-# AcuRank & Baselines
+# AcuRank: Uncertainty-Aware Adaptive Computation for Listwise Reranking

-Official code and baselines for: [AcuRank: Uncertainty-Aware Adaptive Computation for Listwise Reranking](http://arxiv.org/abs/2505.18512)
+Official code and baselines for our [AcuRank](http://arxiv.org/abs/2505.18512) paper.

-The prompting, generation, and parsing for listwise rerankers are mainly referenced from the [RankLLM](https://github.com/castorini/rank_llm) repository, and the code for tourrank is initialized and modified from the original [TourRank](https://github.com/chenyiqun/TourRank) codebase.

-Please email `soyoung.yoon@snu.ac.kr` if you have any further questions about the implementation!
+This repository includes our implementation of AcuRank as well as baseline methods.
+Listwise reranker prompting, generation, and parsing are based on [RankLLM](https://github.com/castorini/rank_llm).
+The TourRank baseline is adapted from [TourRank](https://github.com/chenyiqun/TourRank).

 ---